clvrmktg/clear-choice/content/services/hurricane-windows-doors/index.md

 [[features]]
-title = "Hurricane-Rated Protection" description = "Certified impact resistance ensures your home is safe in any storm." image = "hurricane-impact-window-second-floor.jpg"
+title = "Hurricane-Rated Protection" description = "Certified impact resistance ensures your home is safe in any storm." icon = "storm.svg"

 [[features]]
 title = "Energy Efficiency"
-description = "Advanced insulation helps keep your energy bills low year-round." image = "efficiency.jpg"
+description = "Advanced insulation helps keep your energy bills low year-round." icon = "eco.svg"

 [[features]]
 title = "Custom Fit & Style"
-description = "Choose from a range of designs and finishes to match your space." image = "custom.jpg"
+description = "Choose from a range of designs and finishes to match your space." icon = "window-closed.svg"

 [comfort_section]
 title = "Built for Strength.
 Designed for Comfort." text = """Clear Choice hurricane‑rated windows and doors offer the perfect balance of style, security, and performance.
 Built for The Bahamas, our impact‑resistant designs withstand severe storms, reduce noise, and improve energy efficiency — all while enhancing your property’s beauty and value."""

-image = "hurricane-impact-window-second-floor.jpg"
+image = "single-hung-hurricane-windows.jpg"

 [[comfort_section.benefits]]
 icon = "verified.svg"